 Some women require eggs donated by another in order to get pregnant.
-There is currently a great shortage of egg donors and for that reason we are providing the opportunity to women who are about to undergo assisted conception treatment on a self-funded basis to consider sharing their eggs with another woman (recipient).
+The availability of egg donors is variable and for that reason we are providing the opportunity to women who are about to undergo assisted conception treatment on a self-funded basis to consider sharing their eggs with another woman (recipient).
 In return, you can expect a reduced treatment cost for your IVF or ICSI treatment cycle.
 Not all women are suitable to be egg share donors.

 Recipients of the eggs may need them for a number of reasons e.g. ovarian failure or premature (early) menopause, cancer treatments, hereditary disease or following failed IVF treatment